 Can the Law Save Man?

-Jesus declared that no man could come unto the Father except by Him (John 14:6; Acts 4:12).
-Jesus’ stressed the truth that He is “the way” and for this reason His followers called themselves the people of “the way” (Acts 9:2; 22:4).
+Jesus declared that no man could come to the Father except by Him (John 14:6; Acts 4:12).
+Jesus stressed the truth that He is “the way” and for this reason His followers called themselves the people of “the way” (Acts 9:2; 22:4).
 Because of Christ’s incarnation and death “a new and living way” has been consecrated for the believers (Hebrews 10:20).
-There is no other means of salvation other than accepting Christ’s sacrifice by faith (Acts 4:12; 1 Timothy 2:5).
+There is no other means of salvation other than accepting Christ’s sacrifice by faith for justification and sanctification (Acts 4:12; 1 Timothy 2:5).

 Paul set forth God’s plan for man’s salvation.
 It is the same plan by which Abraham received justification (Galatians 3:6).
 It was not until after he had been declared righteous that Abraham received the ritual of circumcision.
 Circumcision—one of “the works of the law”—did not bring righteousness.
 It was simply a sign that he accepted righteousness by faith (Romans 4:9–11).

 The law serves only as a mirror that points out sin (James 1:23-25).
 It doesn’t have the power to cleanse the sin.
 The Bible declares, “What purpose then does the law serve?
 It was added because of transgressions, till the Seed should come to whom the promise was made; and it was appointed through angels by the hand of a mediator” (Galatians 3:19, 24).
 The most “the law” can do to man is to show him his sin and his need of justification and then to point him to Christ for cleansing from sin (Ephesians 5:26).